speedingplanet/intuit-react-playground/src/labs/labs.md

 ## Lab 2: Testing props

-Build a test for Lab01.tsx:
+Build a test for Lab02.tsx:

+- Lab02.tsx is just the solution for Lab01.tsx
 - Name the test file correctly.
 MUST INCLUDE THE WORD "Lab".
 - Import the correct dependencies
 - Write a smoke test (does the component load, period)